Want to do Victoria on a budget? Explore our list of 27 free things to do in Victoria BC:

 The breakwater is a large, concrete structure that juts out approximately 0.8 km into the sea and is home to the Breakwater Lighthouse at the end.
 It is an incredibly picturesque walk that is very popular for locals and tourists alike.
 Due to the wind and waves, it is not recommended to walk it in times of inclement weather.
 The Breakwater District is also home to the cruise ship terminal which is normally extremely busy from April through October.

 The Victoria Heritage Foundation have created several neighbourhood walking tours, focusing on the history and architecture of each district.
 Two of those in the downtown area are The James Bay Heritage Walking Tour #1 Emily Carr Walk and #2 Ogden Point-Inner Harbour.
-Pick up brochures at the Visitor Centre or download from their site and follow along throughout the very walkable James Bay neighbourhood.
+Download the brochures at the links above or pick up paper brochures at the Visitor Centre.
+Follow along throughout the very walkable James Bay neighbourhood.
 You’ll be amazed at what you discover.

 Named one of the 11 most unique playgrounds in the world by Fodor’s Travel Guide, Cadboro-Gyro Park is a destination all by itself.
 Located on the eastern coast of the island at Cadboro Bay, the park is home to massive cement structures for kids to play on, an accessible play area, zipline and more.
 Come see what makes it so special.